learn-co-students/python-lists-readme-data-science-intro-000/README.md

 How would we access the last element?
 Well, we could count all of the elements in the list, and `Pyeongchang` would just be one less than that.
-Or we can ask Python to start from the back in move back one.
+Or we can ask Python to start from the end and move back one:

 ```python